BIKE: BMW R1200 GSA RIDER: NM TIME ON TEST: 4 MONTHS MILES COVERED SO FAR: 2,500

 Stepping off our bike and onto the handful of GSAs Continental had lined up for us revealed two things; that the bike in the midnight blue colour looks the best out of all of them, and that the aftermarket Akrapovic silencer sounds tremendous (a real rasping farty noise), but to some ears would grow tiring after a while.
 It didn’t seem to give the bike that much extra shove either.

 On the TKC70s I did find there was more grip in the wet than with the Michelin Anakee IIIs we have fitted to our bike, though without a direct back-to-back comparison it’s hard to say for definite.
-The TKC70s also suited the bike off-road, as you can see in the lead photo to the helmet test on page 126, with one of the American journalists really shifting the bike along on the fire trails.
+The TKC70s also suited the bike off-road, as you can see in the lead photo to the helmet test, with one of the American journalists really shifting the bike along on the fire trails.

 The tyre test in Wales also gave us good opportunity to ride the GSA alongside the regular GS (as they had some fitted with TKC70s as well); a bike we’ve suggested in previous issues is the better ‘adventure’ bike of the two; simply because it’s slimmer and more manageable, especially off-road.